marcelofern/marcelofern.github.io/posts/cpp/branchless_programming/index.md

 incorrect, the CPU discards the instructions previously read, and read the new instruction set for the correct path.
 This takes time and valuable clock cycles.

+UPDATE: According to the author of the CSAPP book, microprocessors are architected in a way to achive branch prediction success rates of about 90%.
+The author also provides an estimation of 15 to 30 clock cycles of wasted work when the branch prediction fails.

 ## How does Instruction Pipelining work?